syakirharis25/rust/README.md

 ```

 The edition key affects which edition your package is compiled with.
 Cargo will always generate packages via **_cargo new_** with the **edition** key set to the latest edition.
 Setting the edition key in **[package]** will affect all targets/crates in the package, including test suites, benchmarks, binaries, examples, etc.

+<a name="crate"></a>
+## Rust library : crate
+A crate is a binary or library.
+The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate.

 Before editing the Cargo.toml file, first check for the crate dependencies using https://crates.io search inbox and type in the name of the crate to check the latest version of the crate before editing the Cargo.toml **[dependencies]** part.
 Refer to https://docs.rs documentation if using the previous version of dependencies, by typing the crate name you want to use in your Rust project.